Updated Sep 08, 2023

-This white sangria recipe is the perfect cocktail for spring and summer because it has all the fruity vibes.
-It’s also super easy to make and looks like you put much more effort into it than you really did.
-Always a bonus.
+This white sangria recipe is the perfect cocktail for spring and summer because it’s bursting with fruity vibes.
+It’s also super easy to make and looks like you put much more effort into it than you did.
+We all love a no-fuss cocktail, right?

-Why do I love this white sangria recipe?
-Because it’s crisp, fresh, delicious and can be made in advance of a party, barbecue or outdoor gathering.
-In fact, the flavors all meld together beautifully as it sits.
+Another reason I love this white sangria recipe – it’s crisp, fresh, delicious, and can be made in advance for a party, barbecue, or any outdoor gathering.
+The flavors meld together beautifully as it sits and it can be enjoyed all day!

 If you watch the video below, you’ll see how easy it is to make white wine sangria.
 But here’s the quick version in three steps:

-- Chill and let the flavors meld together.
+- Chill for at least 3 hours to let the flavors meld together.

 What Wine is Best for White Sangria?

-There’s no need to splurge on expensive or high quality wine.
+There’s no need to splurge on expensive or high-quality wine.
 I usually opt for a Sauvignon Blanc or Pinot Grigio, but any fruity, dry white wine will do.
-You’re just gonna let it sit in the refrigerator for a few hours anyway, to soak up all that fruit goodness.
+You’re just going to let it sit in the refrigerator for a few hours anyway, to soak up all that fruit goodness.

 In fact, because the white sangria soaks in the refrigerator for a few hours, I also don’t add any additional sugar.
 I like my cocktails on the skinny side, but if you’d like it a bit sweeter, feel free to add a pinch of sugar or stevia.

-One thing I forgot to mention in the video though, is that it’s probably best to pour it in glasses with ice.
-Don’t add ice to the pitcher because that will dilute it, but definitely pour it over ice before serving.
-Not only does it keep the white sangria cold on a warm day, it’ll prevent you from drinking too much too fast.
+When serving, it’s best to pour this into glasses with ice.
+Not only does it keep the white sangria cold on a warm day, but it’ll also prevent you from drinking too much too fast.
+Also, don’t add ice to the pitcher because that will dilute it!

 I made the mistake of drinking the large glass you see below without ice and it was probably the equivalent of two glasses of white wine (which is a lot for me).
-About 15 minutes later, I proceeded to take a lovely nap on my patio.
-Enjoy!
+About 15 minutes later, I took a lovely nap on my patio, ha!

 More Cocktail Recipes You’ll Love

-And for a holiday spin on white sangria, try my white Christmas sangria!
+For a holiday spin on white sangria, try my white Christmas sangria!
+Otherwise, here are some other favorite cocktails you and your guests will love.

 - 1 mango, peeled and diced